kylrth/kylrth.github.io/content/post/québec/index.md

 - you get health insurance from a scholarship, or
 - you are here with your family and have a family coverage plan through one of the listed providers.

-That last one applies to us!

-Unfortunately, we still ended up paying for the student health insurance this year (CA$900) because we found out too late that the insurance we got doesn't cover enough to count for the exemption.
-BEI didn't have these requirements on their website, so I'll list what I've found so far in my emails with them:
+If you find family insurance that works for all of you, there are certain requirements the policy has to meet to qualify you to be exempt from the student insurance.
+BEI didn't have these requirements on their website, so I'll list what I found so far in my emails with them:

 - The total reimbursable amount of the policy must be at least equivalent to the UdeM medical insurance which is CA$700,000.
 - The insurance must reimburse 100% of reasonable and customary health care including hospitalization fees.

-Unfortunately, after looking super hard we never found anything but "travel insurance" that would cover us while we're temporary residents.
+Unfortunately, after looking super hard we never found anything but travel insurance that would cover us while we're temporary residents.
 Travel insurance usually doesn't cover anything routine, like check-ups.
-This means it makes more sense for us to keep regular student insurance for me (since it's available), and travel insurance for the rest of the family.
+This means it makes more sense for us to keep regular student insurance for me and travel insurance for my wife.

+**Update**: Kids are now always covered by RAMQ no matter the parents' immigration status.
+You can register kids for RAMQ by signing up for a phone interview [here](https://www.ramq.gouv.qc.ca/en/citizens/health-insurance/register).

 ## phone service